korayciftciii/dashwave/README.md

 2. View task distribution in the Status Chart
 3. Filter tasks by various criteria
 4. Group tasks by project for better organization

+### Task Comments
+1. Navigate to a task's detail page
+2. Click on the "Comments" tab
+3. Use the rich text editor to write formatted comments
+4. Mention team members using @ symbol
+5. Upload files (images, videos, documents) to your comments
+6. View and manage comments from team members

 ### Role Management
 1. As a team owner/manager, go to team settings